is-the-biologist/TE_CladeInference/README.md

 2. The tabular outputs you will receive are a .haplotypeTable.tsv and \_cluster_CN.tsv.
 The .haplotypeTable.tsv is a tab delimited file that contains all relevant summary statistics and copy number of each clade.
 Each row corresponds to a clade and has a unique Cluster_ID.
 The first few columns of the table will retain population level summary statistics, such as average population copy number and population frequency of each clade.
 Following an empty column the remaining columns contain the copy number of each clade in the individuals in the dataset.
 The \cluster_CN.tsv is a redundant table and is depreciated.

-Using the test data and the notebooks presented in this repository you will be able to reproduce our clade inferences from (link to publication).
+Using the test data and the notebooks presented in this repository you will be able to reproduce our clade inferences from (https://www.biorxiv.org/content/10.1101/2021.04.29.442051v1).
 These modules are generalizable enough to be used in any population genomics data set.